 Jerry lives in Novato with his wife Laura and their daughter Cristina and son James Edward.
 He met Laura, who was born and raised in Italy, while he was studying on the Rotary scholarship in 1980.

 Growing up in Marin, Jerry is very committed to the local community.
-He coaches youth sports and is actively involved as a board member and Sunday school teacher in his local church.
+He coaches youth sports and is actively involved as Executive Pastor and Chairman of the Board at Lighthouse Christian Church.

 Jerry is a Past President of the Rotary Club of Ignacio, and one of the charter members of the Rotary Club of Ignacio Foundation.
 He was a Board member in various capacities for the Ignacio Club for over 15 years.
 In 1999, Jerry was the chairperson of the Ignacio Rotary’s Monte Carlo night, which provided funding to numerous local charities.
 Jerry was involved for several years as the leader of the Interact Club, a community service group at Novato High School.
 He has also volunteered at the Homeward Bound shelter and worked with the Novato Police Department on the Drug Abuse Resistance Education (DARE) program on behalf of the Ignacio Rotary Club.